sebastian-mora/ruse_website/blogs/going-serverless/index.md

   - metadata.json
 ```

 To add a new blog to the website, I create a folder with the blog slug and create a file `metadata.json` and `index.md`.
 Notice that images and other content are not stored in this bucket.
 While it would be nice to have a /imgs folder in the blogs bucket the URLs required by CloudFront to index the files were not ideal.
-Cloudfront allows multi buckets per distribution but they need to be mapped to a specific route such as "/imgs".
+Cloudfront allows multiple buckets per distribution but they need to be mapped to a specific route such as "/imgs".
 Here is an example of a URL to access an image if I used the approach mentioned above `http://ruse/tech/imgs/blog1/img/*.jpg`.
 It works but I was not happy with having /imgs twice in the URL.
 I might be missing something here so I plan on revisiting it but, for now, I am content with my current solution.

 To fix this issue I created a bucket called cdn.
 Here in the CDN bucket, I put the assets I want to include in the blog.
 Like this image ...